|

 Day 2: Waterfront Wandering and the Pull of Fresh Baklava

+The day began with a shawarma sandwich stuffed with chilled sauces and fries ($4 well spent).
+Naturally, baklava followed.
 At the Galata Bridge, life unfolded in every direction.
-Fishermen packed the railings, vendors sold simit and tea, and the waterfront restaurants hummed with conversations.
+Fishermen packed the railings, vendors sold simit, and the waterfront hummed.
 Above us: non-stop traffic.
 Below: the constant rhythm of the Bosphorus.

 Day 3: Saturday Markets and the Business Behind the Buzz

-A vendor explained something most visitors never notice: many shoppers come from outside the city, buying goods in bulk to resell back home.
-Markets here are more than a shopping experience — they’re part of the region’s economic engine.
-Witnessing this behind-the-scenes reality brought a whole new layer of understanding.
+Istanbul’s Saturday markets are lively and chaotic.
+A vendor explained something most visitors never notice: many shoppers come from outside the city, buying in bulk to resell back home.
+Markets here are more than a shopping experience—they’re part of the region’s economic engine.

-Day 4: Inside the Grand Bazaar
+Day 4: Inside the Grand Bazaar: A Glowing Constellation

 Nothing prepares you for the sensory overload of the Grand Bazaar.
-Colours, aromas, textures — all colliding in one historic maze.

-Three Mosques You Absolutely Must See
+Three Mosques You Absolutely Must See:

 Day 6: A Courtyard Surprise and the Basilica Cistern